shivsarthak/SubtitleAI/README.md

 # AI Subtitle Generation Full Stack Application

 This repository contains a full stack application that generates subtitles for an uploaded video using artificial intelligence.
-The frontend is built using React and the backend is built using Flask and Celery with the help of ffmpeg and OpenAI's Openn Source Whisper models.
+The frontend is built using Next.Js and the backend is built using Flask and Celery with the help of ffmpeg and OpenAI's Openn Source Whisper models.

 ## Installation